 Advocating for Your Loved One

-Whether your child's stay is short or extended, Penn State Children's Hospital is committed to the genuine caring and compassion that is critical for the healing of sick and injured children.
+Whether your child's stay is short or extended, Penn State Health Children's Hospital is committed to the genuine caring and compassion that is critical for the healing of sick and injured children.
 If you have any questions before, during, or after your child's stay, please ask.

 Talk with your care team